sp2vt/sp2vt/README.md

-- 👋 Hi, I’m @sp2vt
+- 👋 Hi, I’m @sp2vtliliano  almeida
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...aprender hithub
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...fase inicila hithub
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...hithub
-- 📫 How to reach me ...
+- 📫 How to reach me ...almeidaliliano606@gmail.com

 <!---
 sp2vt/sp2vt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.